GeminiDRSoftware/astrodata/docs/manuals/usermanual/structure.rst

 :class:`~astropy.io.fits.Header`, the latter simply because it is a convenient ordered dictionary.

-..
-TODO: delete when covered in examples
+.. todo:: delete when covered in examples
     **Try it yourself**

     Download the data package (:ref:`datapkg`) if you wish to follow along and run the